 With the GreatCare system, we understand that a senior's care is always ongoing.
 The staff is available 24-hours a day, ready to address any issue or question that could arise.
 Being actively involved doesn't just mean having a highly-trained professional available at all times, but being involved in every aspect of care.

 We coordinate with more than the senior we are caring for.
 From family members to doctors, therapists, and more, the GreatCare method ensures the right information is reaching all of the right places and people.
 The coordination of care between home health agencies, medical teams, and physical therapists to ensure continuity of service.

 We can help family members and other healthcare professionals stay up-to-date on a senior's health through our proprietary software, Tendio, which allows for real-time updates.
 Additionally, actively attending doctors visits or having meetings with family members, as well as random, unannounced visits by the staff ensures needs are always met and safety is always the top priority.

 And since our GreatCare focus means we want to assist with anything a senior needs, we stay active in doing whatever it takes to help a senior maintain their independence.
 This could mean making arrangements for other types of services, as well as finding specialized care products.

 Doesn't Your Loved One Deserve GreatCare?

 From start to finish, top to bottom, beginning to end, the GreatCare method strives to provide only the best care to every senior, every moment of the day.
 And as one of the greatest risks to seniors, preventing slips and falls is a top priority in our GreatCare focus.
-For more on seniors, falls, and how our GreatCare system can help address these risks, contact our team of experts today!
+For more on seniors, falls, and how our GreatCare system can help address these risks, contact a Caring team near you today!